ouardinik/StreamRoot/README.md

 II- Further Analysis

-In this part, I selected smaller subsets of the data fame and went through a more specific analysis.
+In this part, I selected smaller subsets of the data and went through a more specific analysis.

 1-	Streams :